learn-co-students/london-web-071618/18-rails-associations-1/README.md

 # For every resource we have, we need to:

-- Create routes for all required CRUD operations
+- Create routes for all required CRUD operations: index, show, new, create, edit, update, destroy
 - Define relationships in models and migrations
 - Define all relevant methods on the controller
 - Handle errors
 - migrate and seed data

-# anatomy of a controller
+# anatomy of a controller cheatsheet

 ```ruby
 class CheesesController < ApplicationController